What is IPEDS?

 Conclusion

 IPEDS is a valuable resource for anyone interested in postsecondary education.
-The data collected IPEDS can be used to track trends, inform policy decisions, and help students make informed choices about their education.
+The data collected by IPEDS can be used to track trends, inform policy decisions, and help students make informed choices about their education.
 If you are interested in learning more about IPEDS, I encourage you to visit the NCES website or contact the IPEDS Help Center.